RicT1969/Project_3_Data_Visualisation/README.md

 <li>The chart's labels and data are updated with the new values and the chart updated using the update() method.</li></ul>
 <p><h3>Error Handling</h3></p><ul>
 <li>As above.</li></ul></ul>

+<p><h3>HTML Code</h3></p>
+<p>The HTML code builds the webpage for the New Zealand Earthquake Dashboard, focusing on the structure and layout of the dashboard page.</p>
+<p>In summary:</p><ul>
+<li>The code uses the Bulma CSS framework and the Chart.js library.</li>
+<li>References a custom CSS file for additional styling and the requisite JavaScript files for additional functionality.</li>
+<li>The page structure consists of a header, navigation bar, and content sections:</li>
+<li>The header contains the title of the dashboard.</li>
+<li>The navigation bar includes links for "Map View," "Bar Chart," and "Line Chart."</li>
+<li>For the map chart, The content is divided into two columns using the Bulma grid system.</li>
+<li>The left column contains a card with the title "Locations" and a placeholder content for a map.
+The right column contains a card with the title "Quakes by Magnitude and locality over time" and a placeholder content for a visualization.</li>
+<li>Within the visualization card, there is a canvas element with the id "barChartCanvas" for rendering the bar chart.
+This relates to the second page.</li>
+<li>Date input fields labeled "Start Date" and "End Date" are provided for data filtering and a
+A button with the id "filterButton" is available to apply the filter.</li></ul>